mujeebawan/Automobile-Black--Box/README.md

 **A Smart Tracking & Data Logging System for Vehicles**

 ![Black Box Architecture](./assets/BlockDiagram.jpg)
-# Creating an editable README.md file with the provided content

 ## 🔍 Introduction
 The **Automobile Black Box** functions similarly to an aircraft black box, designed to track, log, and report vehicle-related data, including: